spatie/laravel-data/docs/as-a-resource/transformers.md

 weight: 7
 ---

-Each property of a data object should be transformed into a usable type to communicate via JSON.
+Transformers allow you to transform complex types to simple types.
+This is useful when you want to transform a data object to an array or JSON.

 No complex transformations are required for the default types (string, bool, int, float, enum and array), but special types like `Carbon` or a Laravel Model will need extra attention.

-Transformers are simple classes that will convert a complex type to something simple like a `string` or `int`.
+Transformers are simple classes that will convert a such complex types to something simple like a `string` or `int`.
 For example, we can transform a `Carbon` object to `16-05-1994`, `16-05-1994T00:00:00+00` or something completely different.

 There are two ways you can define transformers: locally and globally.